glauth/glauth/.github/pull_request_template.md

 ## CI
 Each push to a branch connected to a PR will be run through GLAuth's CI system.
 Please use these to your advantage.
-In particular, the Travis integration tests rely on the LDAP queries returning with a set result, so if your changes will change the output, Travis will likely fail.
+In particular, the Github Actions integration tests rely on the LDAP queries returning with a set result, so if your changes will change the output, CI will likely fail.

 To update, run `make fast && make updatetest && make test`.
 This will delete the output snapshots provided and make new ones.
 You can then